 Backcountry Film Festival!!!!!

-Together with the Montana Wilderness Association, we are pleased to present the Backcountry Film Festival at Missoula’s Roxy Theater on Wednesday, Feb.
+Together with the Montana Wilderness Association, we are pleased to present the Backcountry Film Festival at Missoula’s Roxy Theater AND Bozeman’s Emerson Center for Arts and Culture on Wednesday, Feb.
 11. Doors open at 6:30 pm and films start at 7:30 pm.

 This marks the 10th year Boise-based Winter Wildlands Alliance has sponsored the Backcountry Film Festival and the eighth year that the festival has been shown in Missoula.
 The event is a fundraiser for the Montana Backcountry Alliance, which promotes human-powered backcountry skiing and riding throughout Montana.

 This year’s films include: From the Road, Afterglow, Backcountry Baker, Out on a Limb, 95 to Infinity, IRS Traverse, Powder Pilgrimage, Sundog, and Higher.
 The film Backcountry Baker features Missoula locals Jeremy Lurgio (filmmaker), Leslie Nyce (owner), and Baker the dog (star), who will attend the Missoula show.

 I’ve been watching the clips in my spare time (I figure I won’t get to see much on the actual film showing night) and they are in turn fun, inspirational, and just plain cool to see.
 Check out the trailer below.<p><a href=”http://vimeo.com/109084523″>WWA Back Country Film Festival trailer 2014</a> from <a href=”http://vimeo.com/winterwildlands”>Winter Wildlands Alliance</a> on <a href=”https://vimeo.com”>Vimeo</a>.</p>